clairey-zx81/json-model/SPEC.md

 Note that the [symbol renaming feature](#symbol-names) may allow property names starting with a `.`, which must be translated into the regular symbol before proceeding.
+Extension to JSON Model which require new symbols should use a `.…` syntax for these, as other symbols are reserved for future standard uses.

 ## Array and Tuple Models